The Real Estate Developer’s Role in Reducing Food Deserts

 However, one potential drawback of this model could be higher prices compared to large chain supermarkets.
 As these community grocery stores have limited space and resources, they may not be able to offer the same competitive pricing as bigger retailers.

+It is important for developers, landlords, and building management to consider how they can strike a balance between affordability and convenience when setting up these stores.
+For example, RAL Companies partnered with Aldi and local RCOs to build a Broadridge apartment building on top of a chain grocery store.
 Quoting RAL Companies president Spencer Levine in an article for Philadelphia Magazine, Sandy Smith writes that they “‘were able to approach the project from an urban planning and design standpoint rather than a maximum yield standpoint.'”
 RAL — which got its start developing supermarkets — reinforced its relationships with community leaders and residents throughout the course of this project.
 It established new partnerships, fostered important local relationships, and boosted its reputation in a city beyond its headquarters in New York.
+This is a luxury apartment building, but similar projects could be developed with tenant affordability in mind.
+Developers stand to gain much more than pure profits with projects that protect and empower local residents.

 Final Thoughts on Reducing Food Deserts Through Thoughtful Development